-SRP is strongly committed to the development of new technologies aimed at reducing emissions.
-We have partnered for many years with Arizona universities, the Electric Power Research Institute , the West Coast Regional Carbon Sequestration Partnership , and other institutions to support research and development activities.
+SRP is committed to the development of new technologies that aim to reduce emissions.
+For years, we’ve partnered with Arizona universities, the Electric Power Research Institute , the West Coast Regional Carbon Sequestration Partnership , and other institutions to support research and development in this area.

 From day one, SRP has produced zero-emissions power by adding hydroelectric generating stations to our dams.
-As the energy needs of the Phoenix Valley have grown, we have taken a measured approach to developing our energy generation portfolio to include renewable sources.
+As the energy needs of the Phoenix Valley have grown, we’ve worked to add more renewables to our energy mix.
+Today, our renewable energy portfolio includes:

-We've also launched a variety of projects to better understand how to incorporate utility scale energy storage systems into the grid.
-These storage systems could potentially be charged using low-cost or renewable energy then used during peak demand hours, which usually occur later in the day.
+We have launched a number of projects to help us better understand how to add utility-scale energy storage systems to the grid.
+Using these storage systems allow customers to use banked renewable energy during peak demand hours.
 The following projects are in progress as of 2018.

-- A 10-MW standalone utility scale battery was installed at a substation to begin to figure out the effectiveness of using stored energy during peak demand hours.
-This could reduce the use of gas power plants, which are more expansive to run.
+- A 10 MW stand-alone utility-scale battery was installed at a substation to help us learn how effectively stored energy could be used during peak demand hours.
+This technology could reduce our reliance on gas power plants, which are more expensive to operate.

-- The residential battery storage study will evaluate the performance of residential battery storage installations, up to 4,500 devices, through a customer incentive program.
-Batteries, when paired with rooftop solar, allows solar energy to be used during the evening hours.
+- The residential battery storage study will evaluate the performance of residential battery storage installations through a customer incentive program which provides rebates for up to 4,500 devices.
+Batteries, when paired with rooftop solar, allow solar energy to be used during the evening hours.

-- In Jan.
-2018 the first sustainable sub-zero industrial freezer was installed at Basha's distribution center in the Phoenix metro area.
+- In January 2018, the first sustainable Sub-Zero industrial freezer was installed at Bashas' distribution center in the Phoenix metro area.
 The new technology has the potential to reduce energy use and provide cost savings for customers with industrial freezers.
-The project was a result of a partnership between SRP, Viking Cold Solutions and Bashas’ Family of Stores.
+The new technology has the potential to reduce energy use and provide cost savings for customers with industrial freezers.

-SRP's air quality compliance strategy focuses on technically sound and environmentally beneficial ways to meet the stringent emission requirements associated with power generation.
-We have invested more than $1 billion in emissions controls, equipping our generating stations with a wide range of air pollution control equipment.
+SRP's air quality compliance strategy focuses on finding technically sound and environmentally beneficial ways to meet the stringent emission requirements connected with power generation.
+We’ve invested more than $1 billion in emissions controls, equipping our generating stations with a wide range of air pollution control equipment.
 Since 1995, those controls have reduced sulfur dioxide and nitrogen oxide emissions intensity by 80%.